Improving walkability and pedestrian safety on eight Skanska projects

 New York, New York

-One of the major goals of this project is to create new, connected and safe spaces for pedestrians and bicyclists to enjoy the waterfront around Manhattan.
+One of the major goals of this project was to create a new, connected and safe space for pedestrians and bicyclists to enjoy the waterfront around Manhattan.

 LaGuardia Airport Terminal B Redevelopment